 Many fans assume Levi/Rivaille is of French descent due to the "Rivaille" spelling of his name; however, Word of God says that the "Rivaille" spelling is a translation error and the correct spelling is "Levi".

 It's popularly assumed among some parts of the Western fandom that various characters like Ymir, Bertolt, and Eren are of African, Indian, Arab, or other nonwhite descent due to having slightly darker complexions than some of the other characters, and the presence of non-European first names within the Walls.
 Since the manga gives them the same pale complexion as all the other characters, these interpretations only apply to the anime adaptation.

 There is also a lot of speculation of Levi being Jewish due to his first name (although his namesake as revealed by Word of God was actually a fundamentalist Christian).
 His recently revealed family name, Ackermann, could point into a Ashkenazi direction instead.

 Fan-Preferred Couple: Try to browse any tag for the series without coming across dozens of Eren/Levi fanart or fanfiction, it's virtually impossible.
 This has led to a good deal of Hype Backlash over the pairing's popularity, for people who either find the idea of them to be overrated or down right Squick, given their age difference.

 Fridge Horror/Fridge Brilliance: Why does the Colossal Titan only kick in the door if he has full mobility and can likely take down all 20-something stories of that corner of the wall?
 Simple.
 There really are colossal titans lining the entirety of the inside of every wall as supposed.
-There was probably another titan in the way he did not want to wake, just like the cult did not want to wake the walled in titan in chapter 34.
+There was probably another titan in the way he didn't wanna wake, just like the cult didn't want to wake up the walled-in titan in chapter 34.